MajorGamerJay/MajorGamerJay.github.io/src/index.md

 I rarely update the **RSS** feed.
 Better if you don't follow it. :P

+### One Liners
+0. Don't make `luajit` your single target in Portage or you'll get this but a lot: <https://pastebin.com/Lh1GRGrY>

 ### Bash scripts
 0. [animepahe](./animepahe.bash)
 0. [anonfiles](./anonfiles.bash)